doserjef/rFIA_web/content/tutorial/basicAnalysis.markdown

 ---
 ___

 Now that you have loaded your FIA data into R, it's time to put it to work.
-Let's explore the basic functionality of `rFIA` with `tpa`, a function to compute tree abundance estimates (TPA, BAA, & relative abundance (%)) from FIA data, and `fiaRI`, a subset of the FIA Database for Rhode Island including all inventories up to 2017.
+Let's explore the basic functionality of `rFIA` with `tpa`, a function to compute tree abundance estimates (TPA, BAA, & relative abundance (%)) from FIA data, and `fiaRI`, a subset of the FIA Database for Rhode Island including all inventories from 2014-2018.

 {{% alert note %}}
 The two example datasets used below are included with `rFIA`. **Copy and paste the code below into R to follow along!**